Nishchay71177/subway_surfer/README.md

-# 🚇 Subway Surfers - WebGL Endless Runner
+# � Train Run - WebGL Endless Runner

 An exciting endless runner game built with **WebGL, HTML5, CSS, and JavaScript**.
 All game data is stored locally using browser's localStorage - no database or server required!